 - RodeLink Wireless Filmmaker Kit A new model combining affordability and quality.

-- Sennheiser EW112-p G3 Camera Mount Wireless Microphone SystemThese are compact and very robust making them a favourite for many professional video shooters.
-The one downside for DSLR users without a headphone jack is they don’t have provide one for you which would give you another place to monitor the sound from if you were plugging them straight into the camera.
+- Sennheiser EW112-p G3 Camera Mount Wireless Microphone SystemThese are compact and very robust making them a favorite for many professional video shooters.
+The one downside for DSLR users without a headphone jack is they don’t have to provide one for you which would give you another place to monitor the sound from if you were plugging them straight into the camera.

 - Sony UWP-V1 Wireless Lavalier Microphone These are a little larger than the Sennheiser but do come with a headphone socket.
 As with the mini mixer, the headphone out will only let you monitor the signal into the wireless unit and not what the camera is recording but it is better than nothing if you are using a DSLR without a headphone jack

 There’s a huge range of shotgun mics, ranging from a 100 to thousands of dollars.
 While for first-time buyers we don’t recommend anything too expensive, we also don’t advise on the very cheapest models — if you are ready to invest in a shotgun mic, then you are stepping up your game and you may as well buy something that will last some time and deliver professional quality.

 - Rode NTG4 Shotgun Microphone.
 Sharron is currently using this model, for one of the cheaper models on the market, this performs really well.
 More expensive models will deliver better results, but this mic gives professional, broadcast-quality sound on a budget.

 - Sennheiser MKE 600 Similar to the Rode option above this offers a compromise between affordability and quality.